3 Ways to Maintain the Allure of Confidence in Your 60s

 The most alluring attribute a woman can possess is confidence.
 Confidence turns heads, makes easy introductions and can stop the world in its tracks.

-I just spent a week’s vacation with two of my grammar school chums.
+Some years ago I spent a week’s vacation with two of my grammar school chums.
 Each of us is unique, and each of our lives turned out very differently.
 Also, each of us had the allure of confidence even in our Catholic grammar school.

 I met my friend Charlotte when we were both three years old.
 She divorced after 18 years of marriage (as I did) because of her husband’s addictions, and she raised two talented and educated children.